UG-SEP/ujjwal-gupta-submission/README.md

 ## Key Features

 ### 🌟 Seamless Integration
-- **AlgoZenith Site-like UI**: Enjoy a visually consistent experience with the AlgoZenith site, making navigation and usage effortless.
+- **AlgoZenith Site-like UI**: Enjoy a visually consistent experience with the AlgoZenith site( UI supportable for both dark and light theme of the site)
 - **Themed Chat Box**: Matches the design of the AlgoZenith site for a unified user experience.

 ### 🔑 Personalization